CIBC-Internal/python/Doc/library/unittest.rst

       the start directory is not the top level directory then the top level directory must be specified separately.

       If importing a module fails, for example due to a syntax error, then this will be recorded as a single error and discovery will continue.
 If the import failure is due to :exc:`SkipTest` being raised, it will be recorded as a skip instead of an error.

-      If a test package name (directory with :file:`__init__.py`) matches the pattern then the package will be checked for a ``load_tests`` function.
-If this exists then it will be called with *loader*, *tests*, *pattern*.
+      If a package (a directory containing a file named :file:`__init__.py`) is found, the package will be checked for a ``load_tests`` function.
+If this exists then it will be called
+      ``package.load_tests(loader, tests, pattern)``.
+Test discovery takes care to ensure that a package is only checked for tests once during an invocation, even if the load_tests function itself calls ``loader.discover``.

       If ``load_tests`` exists then discovery does *not* recurse into the package, ``load_tests`` is responsible for loading all tests in the package.

       The pattern is deliberately not stored as a loader attribute so that packages can continue discovery themselves. *top_level_dir* is stored so